d42y/IoTDB.NET/README.md

 ## Third-Party Licenses and Acknowledgments

 This software includes and/or depends on the following third-party software component, which is subject to its own license:
+- **LiteDb**:  A .NET NoSQL Document Store database in a single data file.
+License: For specific license terms, please refer to the [LiteDB github](https://github.com/mbdavid/LiteDB/blob/master/LICENSE).
 - **TeaFile**: TeaFile is used for efficient time series data storage and access.
 License: For specific license terms, please refer to the [TeaFile web page](http://discretelogics.com/teafiles/#license).

-We express our gratitude to the contributors and maintainers of TeaFile for their work.
+We express our gratitude to the contributors and maintainers of LiteDB and TeaFile for their work.